Hitachi/ImmutableStorage/README.md

 Immutable Storage for storing history, log or ledger.

-To detect who recored data and changed data or not, recorded data is signed by recorder private key and stored with certificate to storage.
+To detect who record or change data, recorded data is signed by recorder private key and stored with certificate to storage.
 We are also able to know where storage has data since stored data is signed by storage service.
 It is important to store your private key to your private storage.
 You should not store decrypted private key to remote storage.
 However, you can not create signature before decrypting private key with secret password.
 Therefore, you should sign data in your LOCAL computer.

 Immutable Storage is a tool to store unchangeable data such as history, log, or ledger.